navneetraju/swarm-guard/README.md

 source venv/bin/activate
  ```

-*Note: Alternatively, if you are using PyCharm, you can create a virtual environment by going to `File -> Settings -> Project -> Python Interpreter -> Add New Environment` and selecting the Python version you want to use.*
+*Note: Alternatively, if you are using PyCharm, you can create a virtual environment by going to `File -> Settings -> Project -> Python Interpreter -> Add New Environment` and using Python version 3.9*

 ## Install dependencies
 ```bash